 ♫ Listening to: 8:02PM by For Squirrels ♫

 These brownies are so quick and easy to make that you can decide the night before that you want to bring a special treat to work the next day, and make it happen without sacrificing sleep.
-If you like these squirrel brownies, you might also like my ice cream batwiches and my bunny biscuits.
+If you like these squirrel brownies, you might also like some of my other spring-themed recipes, such as my ladybug bruschetta and my bunny biscuits.

 This recipe makes 12 adorable squirrel brownies.